Blog Menu

 I am passionate about swimming and have swum in lakes and pools, in the UK and overseas, most of my life.
 In 2014, I decided to celebrate my 60th birthday by attempting to swim the length of all 17 lakes contained within the English Lake District, little realising the time, effort or the planning that would be involved

-John Mather begins swimming Ullswater
+John mather begins swimming

 These 17 lakes range in size from Brothers Water, the smallest, which is just under half a mile in length, to Windermere, the longest natural lake in England, which is ten and a half miles long.